 The General and Special Revenue Funds of the primary government have legally adopted annual budgets.
 The "Statement of Revenues, Expenditures, and Changes in Fund Balances - Budgetary Basis" of both the General Fund and Agricultural Land Preservation Fund are prepared on a basis consistent with their budgets and are reported within the basic financial statements.
 The "Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budgetary Basis" for Non-major Special Revenue Funds are prepared on a basis consistent with those budgets and are presented as supplementary information.
 The budgets are prepared using encumbrance accounting wherein encumbrances are treated as expenditures of the current period, including certain contractual services.
-Also, the budgets include appropriations of prior year fund balances as other sources in the current year.
-The "Statement of Revenues, Expenditures, and Changes in Fund Balances are treated only as an assignment of fund balance, prior year fund balances are not included as other sources, and contractual services/ expenditures are recorded on a modified accrual basis.
+Also, the budgets include appropriations of prior year fund balances Governmental Funds" is prepared on a basis consistent with GAAP wherein encumbrances are treated only as an assignment of fund balance, prior year fund balances are not included as other sources, and contractual services/ expenditures are recorded on a modified accrual basis.